ankitmishradev/advanced-icon/README.md

 ## Features at a Glance

-1. In addition to color icons can also be painted with gradient.
+1. An optional `secondaryIcon` property is available to enhance user interaction with minimal manual effort.
-2. Opacity property is avaible to make opaque icons.
+2. A lot of cool animation effects are available to make smooth transition between `icon` and `secondaryIcon`.
-3. An optional `secondaryIcon` property is also availble to enhance user interation.
+3. In addition to color, icons can also be painted with gradient.
-4. A lot of cool animation effects are availble to animate between `icon` and `secondaryIcon` transition.
+4. Opacity property is available to make opaque icons.
-5. No need to manage animation controller and animations manually.
+5. Inherits all properties of material designed `Icon` widget.

 ## Icon Transition

-To use icon transition feature, `secondaryIcon` must not be null and whenever it is not null the widget will look up for `state` and will show icons accordingly.
-To change the icon from `icon` to `secondaryIcon` or vice versa, let's first manage the state of the widget:
+To use icon transition feature, `secondaryIcon` must not be null and when it is not null the widget will look up for `state` and will show icons according to current state.
+To change the icon from `icon` to `secondaryIcon` or vice-versa, let's first manage the state of the widget:

 ### 1. Manage state